-The parents of Sophie, Meier and Jette Dettelbacher, had 10 children and Sophie is the fifth of the brothers and sisters.
+The parents of Sophie, Meier and Jette Dettelbacher, had 10 children and Sophie was the fifth of the brothers and sisters.
 Although documents mention the city of birth as Jebenhausen, Sophie was the first of child of the family to grow up in Goeppingen.
 Almost to the day, exactly a year after the move of the family from Jebenhausen to Goeppingen, did Sophie come into the world on 14.08.
 1863.
 Thus, she grew up in the Hotel and probably as a girl anyway had to help out in the business.
 Afterward the birth of brother and sisters, Max *1865, Hanna *1866, Frida *1868, Leonore *1870 and Berta *1872 she made herself useful as caretaker of the little ones.

 The Cantor’s Wife